SiliconLabs/bluetooth_applications/bluetooth_thermometer_with_efr32_internal_temperature_sensor/README.md

 | BRD4162A | [SLWRB4162a efr32mg12 radio board](https://www.silabs.com/development-tools/wireless/zigbee/slwrb4162a-efr32mg12-radio-board) |
 | BRD4161A | [SLWRB4161a efr32mg12 radio board](https://www.silabs.com/development-tools/wireless/zigbee/slwrb4161a-efr32mg12-radio-board)   |

+## Connections Required ##

+- Connect the Bluetooth Development Kits to the PC through a compatible-cable.

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

 **NOTE:**